Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 A home loan applicant’s repayment history related to all financial obligations in the 12 months leading up to the new loan application) are also just as important as FICO scores.

 And remember what we mentioned above about FICO scores being crucial for setting your interest rate?
 FICO scores are ALSO crucial when it’s time to determine the required down payment.
-If your FICO scores are too low, a higher down payment is required.

-The FHA single-family home loan program has a set of FICO score requirements that state a borrower can qualify for FHA maximum financing which includes a required 3.5% down payment.
-This is offered to applicants with FICO scores of 580.
+The FHA single-family home loan program has a set of FICO score requirements that state a borrower can qualify for FHA maximum financing, including a required 3.5% down payment.

 Borrowers with FICO scores below 580, but not lower than 500 do technically qualify for an FHA loan.
 These applicants must pay a minimum of 10% down.